An introduction to Dyslexia | Supporting learners to achieve their potential

 - Webinar three: What the individual should do

 There will also be an optional 1.5 hours of additional discussion time with the facilitator.
-In between the live sessions, it is expected that participants will also complete reflection about the learning and trial new practices with their learners, for further discussion in forums and webinars.
+In between the live sessions, it is expected that participants will also complete reflections about the learning, and trial new practices with their learners, for further discussion in forums and webinars.

 Who is this course for?

-This webinar series is suitable for those with beginner to intermediate knowledge and targeted at tutors, learning support staff, education management staff, resource developers, assessors and moderators in a tertiary environment.
-The course would also be suitable for government departmental staff with a focus on education.
+This course is suitable for those with beginner to intermediate knowledge; and is targeted at tutors, learning support staff, education management staff, resource developers, assessors and moderators in a tertiary environment.

-Participation in this webinar will be an integral part of the Dyslexia Friendly Quality Mark for tertiary education institutions that is currently in development.
+Participation in this webinar will become an integral part of the Dyslexia Friendly Quality Mark for tertiary education institutions that is currently in development.

 About the facilitator